 The first motherboard was used in the IBM Personal Computer, released to the public in 1981.
 IBM referred to the first motherboard as a “planar.”
 The IBM Personal Computer along with the included motherboard would normalize IBM-compatible computer hardware.
 Consequently, other companies created similar hardware components that overshadowed competitors who did not switch to this newly standardized technology.

-Is there a motherboard in a tablet, smartphone, and laptop, right?
+Is there a motherboard in a tablet, smartphone, or laptop, right?

 Yes, even if the term “logic board” is more usually used to refer to the motherboard.
 The way the logic board works is very similar to how a motherboard works.
 Due to size limitations with most logic boards, the processor and RAM (in tablets and smartphones) are soldered onto the board.
 Additionally, unlike a standard computer motherboard, many of these devices lack upgrading options, hence there are no slots or sockets.